 These plots summarize H5 influenza wastewater readings from the Cal-SuWers network, and H5 influenza wastewater readings from WastewaterScan.
 Individual readings are combined into a smoothed curve.
 These readings are likely mainly bovine influenza, together with maybe some avian cases (as of December 2024).

-Data through January 30, 2025
+Data through April 24, 2025

 This is a plot of individual and smoothed wastewater readings by county in the Bay Area.
-The latest smoothed readings are as follows: In Alameda County, from Wastewater Scan, 0.004 as of January 28, 2025, decreasing by about 21 percent per day, from the state, 0.2 as of January 29, 2025, decreasing by about 22 percent per day.
-In Contra Costa County, from the state, 0.4 as of January 29, 2025, decreasing by about 6 percent per day.
-In Marin County, from Wastewater Scan, 0.1 as of January 29, 2025, decreasing by about 15 percent per day, from the state, 0.4 as of January 29, 2025, decreasing by about 16 percent per day.
-In Napa County, from Wastewater Scan, 0.2 as of January 29, 2025, decreasing by about 4 percent per day.
-In San Francisco County, from Wastewater Scan, 0.2 as of January 30, 2025, decreasing by about 6 percent per day.
-In San Mateo County, from Wastewater Scan, 0.2 as of January 30, 2025, decreasing by about 6 percent per day, from the state, 0.6 as of January 29, 2025, decreasing by about 8 percent per day.
-In Santa Clara County, from Wastewater Scan, 0.1 as of January 30, 2025, decreasing by about 6 percent per day.
-In Solano County, from Wastewater Scan, 0.002 as of January 29, 2025, decreasing by about 21 percent per day, from the state, 0.8 as of January 27, 2025, decreasing by about 4 percent per day.
-In Sonoma County, from Wastewater Scan, 0.02 as of January 29, 2025, decreasing by about 19 percent per day, from the state, 0.4 as of January 26, 2025, decreasing by about 5 percent per day.
+The latest smoothed readings are as follows: In Alameda County, from Wastewater Scan, 0 as of April 22, 2025, trend not identifiable, from the state, 0 as of April 23, 2025, trend not identifiable.
+In Contra Costa County, from the state, 0.02 as of April 23, 2025, decreasing by about 4 percent per day.
+In Marin County, from Wastewater Scan, 0 as of April 23, 2025, trend not identifiable, from the state, 0 as of April 23, 2025, trend not identifiable.
+In Napa County, from Wastewater Scan, 0 as of April 23, 2025, trend not identifiable.
+In San Francisco County, from Wastewater Scan, 0 as of April 24, 2025, trend not identifiable.
+In San Mateo County, from Wastewater Scan, 0 as of April 24, 2025, trend not identifiable, from the state, 0.03 as of April 23, 2025, decreasing by about 3 percent per day.
+In Santa Clara County, from Wastewater Scan, 0 as of April 24, 2025, decreasing by about Inf percent per day.
+In Solano County, from Wastewater Scan, 0 as of April 24, 2025, trend not identifiable, from the state, 0 as of April 21, 2025, trend not identifiable.
+In Sonoma County, from Wastewater Scan, 0 as of April 23, 2025, trend not identifiable, from the state, 0 as of April 22, 2025, trend not identifiable.
 All values are gene copies detected per hundred thousand copies of the pepper moth virus control.
 For the complete timeseries, see the CSV data linked below.
 For any questions, please feel free to contact the author.

 This is a plot of individual and smoothed wastewater readings by county in California outside the Bay Area.
-The latest smoothed readings are as follows: In El Dorado County, from the state, 0.7 as of January 27, 2025, decreasing by about 8 percent per day.
-In Los Angeles County, from Wastewater Scan, 0.02 as of January 28, 2025, decreasing by about 11 percent per day, from the state, 0.3 as of January 29, 2025, roughly unchanging.
-In Merced County, from Wastewater Scan, 0.1 as of January 29, 2025, decreasing by about 5 percent per day.
-In Mono County, from the state, 0.6 as of January 28, 2025, decreasing by about 2 percent per day.
-In Monterey County, from Wastewater Scan, 0.03 as of January 29, 2025, decreasing by about 15 percent per day, from the state, 1.5 as of January 29, 2025, decreasing by about 1 percent per day.
-In Nevada County, from the state, 6.7 as of January 29, 2025, decreasing by about 2 percent per day.
-In Riverside County, from Wastewater Scan, 0 as of January 29, 2025, decreasing by about 83 percent per day, from the state, 0.02 as of January 29, 2025, decreasing by about 10 percent per day.
-In Sacramento County, from Wastewater Scan, 0.4 as of January 30, 2025, decreasing by about 4 percent per day.
-In San Benito County, from the state, 0.2 as of January 27, 2025, decreasing by about 12 percent per day.
-In San Bernardino County, from Wastewater Scan, 0.01 as of January 29, 2025, decreasing by about 11 percent per day.
-In San Diego County, from Wastewater Scan, 0 as of January 26, 2025, trend not identifiable.
-In San Joaquin County, from the state, 0.6 as of January 29, 2025, decreasing by about 6 percent per day.
-In San Luis Obispo County, from Wastewater Scan, 0.1 as of January 30, 2025, decreasing by about 11 percent per day, from the state, 0.6 as of January 29, 2025, decreasing by about 7 percent per day.
-In Santa Barbara County, from Wastewater Scan, 0.02 as of January 29, 2025, decreasing by about 15 percent per day.
-In Santa Cruz County, from Wastewater Scan, 0.03 as of January 28, 2025, decreasing by about 17 percent per day, from the state, 0.6 as of January 28, 2025, decreasing by about 9 percent per day.
-In Stanislaus County, from Wastewater Scan, 2.8 as of January 29, 2025, decreasing by about 8 percent per day, from the state, 2.1 as of January 28, 2025, decreasing by about 11 percent per day.
-In Ventura County, from the state, 0.2 as of January 29, 2025, decreasing by about 3 percent per day.
-In Yolo County, from Wastewater Scan, 0.005 as of January 29, 2025, decreasing by about 16 percent per day.
+The latest smoothed readings are as follows: In El Dorado County, from the state, 0.1 as of April 17, 2025, decreasing by about 4 percent per day.
+In Los Angeles County, from Wastewater Scan, 0 as of April 23, 2025, trend not identifiable, from the state, 0.01 as of April 23, 2025, decreasing by about 7 percent per day.
+In Madera County, from the state, 0 as of April 23, 2025, trend not identifiable.
+In Merced County, from Wastewater Scan, 0 as of April 23, 2025, trend not identifiable.
+In Mono County, from the state, 0 as of April 22, 2025, trend not identifiable.
+In Monterey County, from Wastewater Scan, 0 as of April 23, 2025, trend not identifiable, from the state, 0 as of April 23, 2025, trend not identifiable.
+In Nevada County, from the state, 0.04 as of April 23, 2025, decreasing by about 7 percent per day.
+In Riverside County, from Wastewater Scan, 0 as of April 23, 2025, trend not identifiable, from the state, 0 as of April 22, 2025, trend not identifiable.
+In Sacramento County, from Wastewater Scan, 0 as of April 24, 2025, trend not identifiable.
+In San Benito County, from the state, 0 as of April 22, 2025, trend not identifiable.
+In San Bernardino County, from Wastewater Scan, 0 as of April 24, 2025, trend not identifiable.
+In San Diego County, from Wastewater Scan, 0 as of April 21, 2025, trend not identifiable.
+In San Joaquin County, from the state, 0 as of April 23, 2025, trend not identifiable.
+In San Luis Obispo County, from Wastewater Scan, 0 as of April 24, 2025, trend not identifiable, from the state, 0.03 as of April 23, 2025, decreasing by about 6 percent per day.
+In Santa Barbara County, from Wastewater Scan, 0 as of April 23, 2025, trend not identifiable.
+In Santa Cruz County, from Wastewater Scan, 0 as of April 22, 2025, trend not identifiable, from the state, 0 as of April 20, 2025, trend not identifiable.
+In Stanislaus County, from Wastewater Scan, 0 as of April 23, 2025, trend not identifiable, from the state, 0 as of April 22, 2025, trend not identifiable.
+In Ventura County, from the state, 0.01 as of April 23, 2025, decreasing by about 4 percent per day.
+In Yolo County, from Wastewater Scan, 0 as of April 23, 2025, trend not identifiable.
 All values are gene copies detected per hundred thousand copies of the pepper moth virus control.
 For the complete timeseries, see the CSV data linked below.
 For any questions, please feel free to contact the author.

 [Note: the new administration may be halting CDC data releases.
 We are monitoring the situation.]